 With its spectacular coastlines, subtropical rainforests, and extreme climate, Australia is home to some of world’s most fascinating, and occasionally dangerous creatures.
 But with this, it has developed its fair share of exaggerated myths, ranging from creepy-crawlies to crocodiles!

 The first thing to know about Sydney’s natural environment is that its climate is far less extreme than other parts of Australia.
-With its ocean proximity, fewer spikes and dips in temperature, and a steady annual rainfall, Sydney’s bug population is very moderate compared to some of its outback neighbours.
+With its ocean proximity, fewer spikes and dips in temperature, and steady annual rainfall, Sydney’s bug population is very moderate compared to some of its outback neighbors.

 Many Sydney dwellers claim they rarely come across a truly hair-raising insect, especially not one that poses any threat.